8483/notes/topics/database/optimizationIndexing.md

 select * from users where category_id = 3;
 select * from users where category_id = 3 and email = "foo@bar.com";
 ```

+# Notes

+make sure that the first column is something that you are searching for

+it doesnt matter if the values are index keys or includes, the size difference is negligeble.

+WHERE without a supporting index (with first key as the search value) = table scan

+ORDER BY without a supporting index = CPU work to rebuild pages

+SQL Server caches pages, not query results

+Singleton lookups are key lookups that return exactly one row.

+Occur when a nonclustered index partially satisfies a query.

+SQL Server uses the index to locate the row in the base table or clustered index to fetch additional columns.

+Returning a single row is more efficient than scanning, but still adds overhead compared to a fully covering index.